 Section 2924.11 no longer requires an appeal period following a written denial.
 However, the specific reasons for the denial, as well as a statement that the borrower may obtain supporting documentation (after written request to the mortgage servicer), is required.

 Section 2923.6(g) has been removed entirely, and there is no replacement in the revised HBOR.
 Due to this, it may be that loan servicers, regardless of whether there is a change in financial circumstances, must review multiple applications.

 Due to the changes to Section 2924(a)(5), servicers or their foreclosure trustees no longer must provide written notice to a borrow if a sale is postponed more than 10 business days.
 Pursuant to Section 2924.12, the private right of action for a borrower to enforce HBOR only applies to a material violation of “sections 2923.5, 2923.7, 2924.11, 2924.17.”

 Section 2923.7 hasn’t changed, meaning that this section only applies to servicers who conduct more than 175 annual foreclosures – despite the attempts to remove such other changes from the HBOR.

 Navigating the Changes

 With these many changes, borrowers may be left wondering how their rights will be impacted by the changes to the HBOR and whether their mortgage servicer is in compliance with these new procedures.

-The Law Offices of Jason W. Estavillo is committed to seeing homeowners through these changes – as well as any difficulties that may arise.
+The Estavillo Law Group is committed to seeing homeowners through these changes – as well as any difficulties that may arise.
 As we advance further in 2018, and as you begin to feel the effect of these changes to California’s Homeowner Bill of Rights, we will be by your side through it all, especially during the troubling times of a foreclosure on your home.